Improving Information from Manipulable Data: Analysis

 \subsection{Comparative Statics}

 We provide a few comparative statics below.
 In taking comparative statics, it is helpful to observe that the designer's best response $\hat \beta(\beta)$ defined in \autoref{eq:betahat} depends on parameters $m$, $\sigma_\eta$, and $\sigma_\gamma$ only through the statistic $k\equiv m\sigma_\gamma / \sigma_\eta$, as does the welfare loss $\welfloss(\beta)$ divided by $\sigma^2_\eta$ (see \autoref{eq:L} in \appendixref{appsec:proofmain}).
 Therefore, the optimal and fixed-point values $\bstar$ and $\beq$ also only depend on these parameters through $k$.
-The parameter $k$ summarizes the susceptibility of the allocation problem to manipulation: higher $k$ (arising from higher stakes or manipulability $m$ of the mechanism, greater variance in gaming ability $\sigma^2_\gamma$, or lower variance in natural actions $\sigma^2_\eta$) means that under any fixed policy, agents as a whole adjust their observable action $x$ further from their natural action $\eta$, relative to the spread of observables prior to manipulation.
-Hence, for comparative statics over model primitives, it is sufficient to consider only the statistic $k$ and the correlation parameter $\rho$.
+The statistic $k$ summarizes the susceptibility of the allocation problem to manipulation: higher $k$ (arising from higher stakes or manipulability $m$ of the mechanism, greater variance in gaming ability $\sigma^2_\gamma$, or lower variance in natural actions $\sigma^2_\eta$) means that under any given policy, agents adjust their observable action $x$ further from their natural action $\eta$, relative to the spread of observables prior to manipulation.
+Hence, for comparative statics of $\bstar$ and $\beq$ over model primitives, it is sufficient to consider only the statistic $k$ and the correlation parameter $\rho$.